 Additionally, consider conducting a home visit to assess the environment where your dog will live.
 This will give you peace of mind knowing your dog is going to a safe place.
 For more guidance on evaluating potential adopters, check out Pet Rescue NZ’s contact page.

-Understanding the legal framework governing dog rehoming in New Zealand is essential for a smooth transition.
+Understanding the legal framework governing Rehoming Your Dog in NZ: Compassionate Options Explained is essential for a smooth transition.
 The Animal Welfare Act 1999 outlines the responsibilities of pet owners and the standards for animal care.
 Compliance with this legislation ensures that you are rehoming your dog ethically and legally.

 Key legal considerations include: